 Migrants and refugees, displacement, border studies, Hispanic culture and society, Latin America, Mesoamerican culture, Maya culture and society, rural-urban migration, social change, tourism, transnationalism, peasant societies

-Design anthropology, anthropology of technology, user-centered design, human-computer interaction, language archives, organizational anthropology, environmental governance, integration of theory and practice
+Design anthropology, anthropology of technology, participatory design of language and culture archives, Indigenous data sovereignty, user-centered design, human-computer interaction, organizational anthropology, environmental governance, integration of theory and practice.
+For more information, see www.christinawasson.com/research.

 Examples of Applied Projects of Faculty Members